 There are variations of the CC license, as shown in the table below.
 ASAP funded researchers must use the most permissive license, CC-BY, which permits individuals to copy and redistribute the material in any medium or format and transform and build upon the material, including for any purpose without further permission or fees being required.
 CC-BY requires that those reusing the work provide proper attribution to the original authors.
 For authors employed by the government, content remains in the public domain, so there is no copyright and CC0 applies, for which no attribution is required.

 Licensees may copy, distribute, display, and perform the work and make derivative works and remixes based on it only if they give the author or licensor the credits (attribution) in the manner specified by these.
 Since version 2.0, all Creative Commons licenses require attribution to the creator and include the BY element.

 Licensees may distribute derivative works only under a license identical (“not more restrictive”) to the license that governs the original work.
 See also copyleft.
 Without share-alike, derivative works might be sublicensed with compatible but more restrictive license clauses (e.g., CC BY to CC BY-NC).

 Licensees may copy, distribute, display, and perform the work and make derivative works and remixes based on it only for non-commercial purposes.

 Licensees may copy, distribute, display and perform only verbatim copies of the work, not derivative works and remixes based on it.
 Since version 4.0, derivative works are allowed but must not be shared.

 Can I publish my paper under a different license to CC-BY?

-CC-BY is the default license required for all research papers.
+CC-BY is the default license required for all research papers (except for articles in the public domain, which would denote the CC0 license).
 However, in exceptional cases you can ask for an article to be published under a CC-BY-ND license.
 Your request must: